bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/Git-Guide/README.md

 	![The page to create a pull request includes a field for a description and a green "Create pull request" button at the bottom.](./Images/03-create-pull-request.png)

 	> **Important:** Before submitting a pull request, make sure that you are comparing your branch to `main`.
-This means that the `base:` branch should be `main`.
+This means that the `base` branch should be `main`.

 ### Review Pull Request

-Okay, you now have a pull request, but it is important that one of the team members (in this case, you) carefully reviews the pull request for any mistakes that could potentially break the `main` branch.
+You now have a pull request, but it is important that one of the team members carefully reviews the pull request for any mistakes that could potentially break the `main` branch.

 Earlier, we created a rule that requires developers to open a pull request and have that pull request reviewed before merging a branch with `main`.
 The following image shows how this is enforced in GitHub: